 Trends Identified

-The top 10 emerging technologies for 2012
+These are the top 10 emerging technologies of 2017

 World Economic Forum (WEF)